Aokibrii/FindLink1/README.md

 ## System Overview

 **1. System Name:**
-FindLink - Lost and Found Application
+FindLink - Lost and Found website

 **2. Purpose of the System (1–2 sentences):**
 FindLink helps users report lost or found items and search for belongings, streamlining the process of reconnecting people with their possessions.
 It provides a centralized platform for posting, searching, and managing lost and found cases.